What makes the Cambridge Economics course so special?

 There are three senior members in Newnham who teach Economics:

-- Dr Kumar Aniket is the Director of Studies for all three years of the Tripos.
-His research interests are in applied microeconomics and economic development;
+- Dr Sönje Reiche is the Director of Studies for Part I of the tripos.
+Her research interests are in mechanism design, contract theory and information economics.

 What jobs do Newnham Economics students go on to do?